UWB-ACM/CTCI/2019-03-Autumn/1_linked_lists/README.md

 Because the order in which we add the digits is the same order in which they are presented, we iterate through the lists in lockstep and add the `sum % 10` of the respective list nodes to a new list we call `result`.
+As with traditional addition, we carry a 1 when `sum` is greater than 9, and that extra value gets included in the next `sum` operation for the subsequent node.
 This approach requires checking whether the either of the current nodes are `null`, and when both are `null`, the loop terminates.